Turner-Engineering/autosa/README.md

 # Autosa

 Autosa is Tenco software used to automate data acquisition using a signal analyzer (AUTOmated Signal Analysis or AUTOmatic Signal Analyzer).
-The name is read as a single word with a stress on the second syllable.
+The name is read as a single word with a stress on the second syllable (not "Auto Essay").

 # Installation